Dudukun/alx-low_level_programming/0x1A-hash_tables/README.md

-a hash function implementing the djb2 algorithm.
+a function that adds an element to the hash table.